alexlamprecht/GovTech_Coding_Assignment/README.md

 ### DB implementation considerations
 - NoSQL Database
-- Disigning for single-table operations to reduce complexity
-- Allow data duplication to optimize queries
+- avoiding to handle registrations by having students in the teacher table and teachers in the student table to minimize query complexity and maintain atomicity
+- instead using three Tables:
+  -  Students
+  -  Teachers
+  -  Registrations

 #### Students Table
 - Primary Key: `email` (Partition Key)